visulate/visulate-for-oracle/docs/index.md

 ### On-Premises to GCP Bare Metal

 Document and analyze on-premises environments prior to migration.
 Review system utilization for capacity planning.
-Evaluate proprietary feature usage in each database.
 Identify "lift and shift" projects and candidates for conversion to microservices or other database engines.

-Document custom code in Commercial-off-the-shelf (COTS) application databases.
-Review the schema definitions in E-Business Suite databases.
+Document custom code in E-Business Suite databases.

-Catalog Oracle database instances.
-Identify Enterprise Edition feature and option usage.
-Find Enterprise Edition license instances that could be downgraded to Standard Edition 2.
 Review the contents of old databases.
 Identify targets for consolidation or decommissioning.

 ### Oracle Data Warehouse to Big Query